slabbi/Z80-CPU-Tester/Modell 1/Hardware/README.md

 # Z80 CPU Tester Model 1

-The hardware model 1 is an easy to use CPU tester.
+The Z80 CPU Tester Model 1 is an easy to use CPU tester.

 It has no other gimmicks and can therefore be programmed very easily.